Concept and Nature of Social Studies

 - Designing new learning experiences so that it goes beyond textbooks.

-- Approaches to planning in order to make exams more flexible.
+- Approaches to planning to make exams more flexible.

 - Critical Pedagogy of nurturing an identity within the democratic polity of the country.